ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 "Proxy-QUIC-Forwarding" header in successful HTTP responses.
 The value indicates whether or not the proxy supports forwarding.
-If the client does not receive this header in responses, the client SHALL assume that the proxy does not understand how to parse Connection ID capsules, and SHOULD NOT send any Connection ID capsules.
+If the client does not receive this header in responses, the client SHALL assume that the proxy does not understand how to parse Connection ID capsules, and MUST NOT send any Connection ID capsules.

 The client sends a REGISTER_CLIENT_CID capsule whenever it advertises a new